englander/replication_closures/README.md

 -Necessary disk space: 3 GB

--Wall clock-time: 92 hours.
-64 hours for Scripts/make_data/7. make_data_figA13.R, 8.5 hours for Scripts/make_figures/make_figureA11.R, and 19.5 hours for all other scripts.
+-Wall clock-time: 86 hours.
+64 hours for Scripts/make_data/7. make_data_figA13.R and 22 hours for all other scripts.
 If you don't want to run Scripts/make_data/7. make_data_figA13.R, you may skip to make_figureA13.R since I provide the data necessary for creating Figure A13 in Output/Data/data_figA13.Rdata.

 ## Instructions for Data Preparation and Analysis